 When snow falls in Vermont, our fields become home to the best cross country skiing - from indulging your inner racer with skate skiing to exploring with a back country trek.
-Here are some highlights that combine skiing, eating, and (sometimes) lodging in one.
+Here are some highlights that combine skiing, eating, and (sometimes) lodging all in one.

-A serious Nordic skier cannot visit (or live in) Vermont without a trip to the Craftsbury Outdoor Center, home of some of the best racing trails in the country.
+A serious Nordic skier cannot visit (or live in) Vermont without a trip to the Craftsbury Outdoor Center, home to some of the best racing trails in the country.
 Plan ahead for days when the Greensboro Shuttle runs to Highland Lodge to start a longer distance tour between the two.
-For the truly insane athlete, Craftsbury is also home to premier sculling waters and there's a gym with the latest in ergometer technology for an indoors workout off season.
+For the truly insane athlete, Craftsbury is also home to premier sculling waters and there's a gym with the latest in ergometer technology for an indoors workout during the off season.

 This lodge in Greensboro offers cabins year round, a bar stocked with local favorites (open on weekends during the winter), special events and, of course, connection to the ski trails.